How to Slip Stitch: 3 Easy Join & Edge Methods

 A slip stitch is the shortest crochet stitch.
 It is commonly used to join rounds, travel across stitches, smooth edges, and add low-profile finishing details to a project.

-Beginners often focus on taller stitches first, but slip stitch crochet matters because it handles many of the practical moments that make a project look finished.
+Beginners often focus on taller stitches first, but this technique matters because it handles many of the practical moments that make a project look finished.
 It is especially useful when you want a tidy join or a flatter transition.

 1. Insert the hook into the target stitch